johnsonkuang/332-P3/src/writeup/WriteUp.md

 <pre>TODO</pre>

 ### Optimizing Experiments ###
-THE EXPERIMENTS IN THIS SECTION WILL TAKE A LONG TIME TO RUN.
+**THE EXPERIMENTS IN THIS SECTION WILL TAKE A LONG TIME TO RUN.**
 To make this better, you should use Google Compute Engine:
-* Run multiple experiments at the same time, but **NOT ON THE SAME MACHINE**.
+* Google Compute Engine lets you spin up multiple instances.
+You should do this to run multiple experiments in parallel.
-* Google Compute Engine lets you spin up as many instances as you want.
+* **DO NOT** run multiple experiments in parallel on the same machine.
+This will lead to strange results.
-* Feel free to tweak your divide cutoff to beat clamps, **but keep it constant for your experiments.**
+* It's not strictly required to run experiments on multiple machines, but the write-up will take a lot longer if you don't do this.

 #### Generating A Sample Of Games ####
 Because chess games are very different at the beginning, middle,